 Our clients work hard to meet their obligations in complicated and constantly changing legal, regulatory and economic environments.
 We’re here to help.
-That’s why we’ve launched a new client education program, Leading Questions.
+That’s where our client education program, Leading Questions, comes in.

 Many of you may recall our successful Laws & Bagels client seminars held some years ago.
 Those seminars addressed many legal issues of importance to our clients.
 Leading Questions carries on that tradition, but offers other ways to engage and learn in addition to traditional client seminars.